greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 CHANGE LOG:

+1.1.3 build $WCREV$ Release Candidate 3

+Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
+* Bug #XXXX: InvalidCastException when using the brightness-filter

+Languages:
+* Added Indonesian

-1.1.2 build $WCREV$ Release Candidate 2
+1.1.2 build 2572 Release Candidate 2

 Features added since 1.1.1:
 * Editor: Added a new image format "Greenshot" which allows the user to save the current state and continue editing later. (was already in the 1.1.1.2550)